-Jackson has two adult children, and has worked as a computer programmer, a charity telemarketer, a voluntary breastfeeding counsellor, and an unprofitably self-employed editor and writing teacher.
-In 2018 she qualified to teach English as a second language and taught international students in Perth, Western Australia.
-In September 2018 she began a year teaching in China.
+Jackson has two adult children and has worked as a computer programmer, a charity telemarketer, a voluntary breastfeeding counsellor and an unprofitably self-employed editor and writing teacher.
+She now works as an English-language teacher.
+She taught in China from September 2018 to July 2019.